 - 3. ORE Testing and Validation Network.
 This component will expand and support access to testing and product validation facilities related to ORE industries.
-The activities to be conducted under this component will be as follows. - a.
+The activities under this component will be: - 1.
 Offshore testing facility needs assessment.
 Representatives of all stakeholder groups identified the need for and value of a pre-permitted ocean test platform.
 Given the high cost of permitting, designing, and building such a facility, it will be necessary to develop a more detailed specification of the functions it will serve and the platform's physical requirements before proceeding to permitting, funding, and construction activities.
-MassCEC will issue a Request for Information (RFI) to all relevant stakeholder organizations seeking their input on the priority of functions to be served, location, design, and equipment.
-In addition, the RFI will seek responses on the potential use of the facility by the organization and their willingness to pay for its use. - b.
-Conduct feasibility and siting assessment for an offshore testing platform.
-Given the schedule for committing currently available funds, it will be necessary to move forward with early feasibility and siting assessments prior to receipt of funding commitments for the full cost of the new testing platform.
-This activity will identify potential sites for a testing platform that meets the requirements identified through the RFI process and assess the costs and feasibility of developing such a facility on an appropriate site. - c.
+MassCEC has issued a Request for Information (RFI) to relevant stakeholder organizations seeking input on the priority of functions to be served, location, design, and equipment. - 2.
+Develop an ocean test sites network.
+MassCEC is partnering with the Woods Hole Oceanographic Institution and the New Bedford Ocean Cluster on a proposed ocean testbeds program that fill gaps in the existing market both in terms of site specifics and geography of test location. - Development of a dockside test facility at the ORE Innovation Center in New Bedford, with coordinated monitoring and measurement capabilities onsite for localized equipment testing. - Development of a nearshore testing site, easily accessible with smaller vessels with benchmark data collection via buoy-based sensors. - Development of a multi-technology offshore open-ocean test site at the WHOI's existing offshore Air-Sea Interaction Tower (ASIT): - Establish an open-ocean test site for buoy and anchor testing, with pre-permitted mooring locations, met-ocean reference buoys, and benchmark data collection. - Enhance the existing ASIT facility to support a wider, larger range of platform, vehicle, and sensor development activities including the testing and calibration for underwater systems and bottom, ocean, atmospheric sensors and technologies. - 3.
 Develop a database and marketing process for existing testing and product validation facilities in Massachusetts.
 This activity aims to increase the utilization and financial value of existing testing facilities located in universities, academic institutions, non-profit organizations, and businesses.
 Database and referral services will be available to businesses and academic researchers searching for testing facilities with specific types of equipment, capabilities, and accreditation.